nap2000/docs/xls-default-values.rst

 Now the default value is set when the question is shown.

 *  If you use the once function then after the answer has been set it will not be changed again using the default calculation.
-*  If you use the default() function then if the conditions of the calculation change the value will be reset however it will not be changed when the form is saved.
+*  If you use the default() function then if the dependencies of the calculation change the value will be reset however it will not be changed either when the form is saved or when the form is initialised.
+This latter condition is important if you are restoring from a saved survey or starting a task.

 .. note::

   Webforms does not have the above issues with dynamic defaults and you **should not** wrap the default calculation in the once() function.
+However you can use the default() function as this will just be ignored.

 Dynamic Images
 --------------